migueldomingos/CSD-ABD_MultipleWriterMultipleReaderRegister/README.md

 By default the logging is very fine grained.
 If this becomes bothersome, change the root level from "trace" to "info" or "warn".

 ### Launch

+To compile the project a Java version equal or greater than 8 is necessary.
+It's also necessary to have Maven installed.

+Running **mvn install** will create a JAR file in the **target** directory.

 There is a script called launchReplicas.sh that creates a jar of the project and runs the replicas.
 By default, the first replica starts at port 8080 and the following replicas have contiguous ports.